roob-p/GamepadToKeyboard-PlayniteExtension/README.md

+## ⚠️
-The extension include the .exe in 64bit.
+- The exe include in the extesion is in 64bit.
 The reason is that the x64 version of Autoit programs receive minor flag from av engines.
-If you need the x86 one you can dowload from the main in the repo, of from the attached file in release.
+If you need the x86 one you can dowload from the main in the repo, of from the attached file in the releases.